How to Get Students to Read: The Give One/Get One Strategy

 FLIP Strategy: Give One/Get One

-Last month, I reached out to my list of subscribers and asked “What’s working well?” when it comes to flipped classrooms and engaging students.
+Before writing this post, I reached out to my list of subscribers and asked “What’s working well?” when it comes to flipped classrooms and engaging students.
 I received SO MANY responses!
 My readers are so creative!
 They generously shared their ideas, and now I’d like to start sharing a few of their strategies with you throughout the blog.